-Tasmania is lagging behind the rest of the world when it comes to drug and alcohol rehabilitation, according to an Anglicare social worker.
+Tasmania is lagging behind other parts of the world when it comes to drug and alcohol rehabilitation, according to an Anglicare social worker.

 Community services worker Katrina Bester recently travelled to California as part of Anglicare’s Jerrim Fellowship, a program that allows staff to pursue a project or training courses they may be interested in.

 The focus of the five-week trip was a continuum of care comparison between Tasmania and California, for which she attended the annual Addiction Conference, and visited three alcohol and drug centres that had high success rates.